jppollmeier/jppollmeier.github.io/README.md

 The motivation for this particular problem stems from the personal fascination in optimizing each component when gaming and the general interest for the pokemon franchise while also presenting interesting concepts in the fields of optimization problems, game theory and probability.
 By tackling these fields this study aims to contribute to the broader understanding of strategic game design and optimization problems with the possibility to extend that knowledge to beyond the realm of pokemon.

 ### 1.2 Problem Statement
 Despite the many different approaches found online there remains no agreed upon standard of finding the best pokemon team.
 Even the strongest Teams will get beaten by another team which counters their strengths.
-This study defines "best" as the ability of the team to adapt and succeed against a wide range of opposing teams.
+This study defines "best" as the ability of the team to adapt and succeed against a wide range of opposing teams and beat a naive team selection process along the way.

 ### 1.3 Objectives
 The primary objective of this study is to develop and apply algorithms to identify highly effective pokemon and constellations giving us ground to conclude wether a "best" pokemon team exists.
 Secondary objectives include measuring the effectiveness of the mentioned algorithms, analyzing the results to determine deciding factors for a "strong" team and visualizing/analyzing different data sets.